 - Include a line about where the contract is governed (your state) and where any necessary legal action will be taken (your city’s courts).
 This leaves no question about jurisdiction if you end up needing to go to small claims court.
 It also leaves no question that you’re willing to take it there.

 - Establish your ownership rights and when they’re transferred.
 The client obviously retains rights to any copy, photographs, graphics, and so on that they send to you.
-You will likely want to retain all rights to any work you do for them, to be transferred once the project is paid in full.
+You will likely want to retain all rights to any work you do for them, to be transferred once the project has been paid in full.

 - That said, consider using a licensing or copyright clause to ensure your portfolio rights.
 In general, you will either retain the copyright (meaning you can use the work however you see fit) and license your work to the client, or you will assign the copyright to the client and retain a license to use it for your portfolio.